 fb-pixel-img

-So, how do you stop junk mail– and more importantly, why should you?
-Junk mail amounts to a lot of resources going into something most people don’t even want, says Deborah Williams, a lecturer at University of California Santa Barbara’s Environmental Studies department.
-Between 80 million and 100 million trees are cut down in the making of junk mail each year.
-There’s a dearth of peer-reviewed data on the topic, but by some estimates floating around the web, the emissions associated with production and distribution alone are equivalent to the tailpipes of 9 million cars
+Beyond being a general pain in the tush, there are plenty of reasons to rid your life of junk mail.
+Those piles of paper amount to a lot of resources going into something most people don’t even want, says Deborah Williams, a lecturer at University of California Santa Barbara’s Environmental Studies department.
+Between 80 and 100 million trees are cut down to make junk mail each year.
+There’s a dearth of peer-reviewed data on the topic, but by some estimates floating around the web, the emissions associated with junk mail production and distribution alone are equivalent to the tailpipes of 9 million cars.

 Why do we get so much junk mail?